 In addition to the functionality of the AMF described above, the AMF may provide support for Network Slice restriction and Network Slice instance restriction based on NWDAF analytics.

+In addition to the functionalities of the AMF described above, the AMF may also include following functionalities to support Network Slice Admission Control:

+Support of number of UEs per network slice admission control as defined in clause 5.15.11.1.